 Step 1 - Load Profile: When considering off-grid, you are in essence building a power station.
 In order to get this right, we need a specification of what the power station needs to be capable of.
 Our experienced and accredited off-grid designers spend time with you understanding in detail what appliances you are looking to power.
 We drill down into the time of day of usage and seasonal variations.
 By knowing the time of day, we can design your system to run the appliance from the sun.
 If at night, it will need to come from your battery bank or a generator.

 The load profile usually takes 1-2 days of our time to get right.
-Along the way you'll also get advice from our years of experience on appliance selection and how to do things such hot water (solar may not be the best answer); black water treatment - which solution(s) are off-grid friendly; heating and cooling - a couple of split systems may be more off-grid friendly than a ducted system etc.
+Along the way, you'll also get advice from our years of experience on appliance selection and how to do things such as hot water (solar may not be the best answer); black water treatment - which solution(s) are off-grid friendly; heating and cooling - a couple of split systems may be more off-grid friendly than a ducted system etc.

-Step 2 - Site Assessment: Where feasible, we will visit your site to determine locations for equipment, shade, roof sizes etc. For new builds or remote sites we work from site plans and aerial images.
+Step 2 - Site Assessment: Where feasible, we will visit your site to determine locations for equipment, shade, roof sizes etc. For new builds or remote sites, we work from site plans and aerial images.

-Step 4 - Build: We pre-build, configure and program systems in our workshop; this allows quick and easy installation with reduced time onsite.
+Step 4 - Build: We pre-build, configure and program systems in our workshop; this allows quick and easy installation with reduced time on site.
 We also pre-build systems for quick and easy installation by others.
 Take a look at some of our standard solutions here.

 Step 5 - Install: We offer complete installation by our accredited and qualified staff.
 Or if you choose, you can purchase a pre-built system and have it installed by others.

 Step 6 - Service & Monitoring: We can include internet monitoring and remote support capability on our systems.
-Remote support in particular reduces cost of ownership by saving on call out and travel costs in many cases.
+Remote support in particular reduces the cost of ownership by saving on call out and travel costs in many cases.
 We also offer system servicing and maintenance.

 We drill down into this detail and whenever possible, get the actual power consumption for your exact appliance make and model.